Senzary/smart-industry-docs/ASSETS.md

     WTD: {
         name: "Water Table Depth",
         description: "it is the distance from surface level to water table; it grows as water level lowers and viceversa.",
-        method: "it is calculated using the sensor's depth attribute, set on installation and updated by the client when manually recalibrating the sensor on site, and the level measurement from a submerged level sensor; formula is sensor's depth - sensor level reading, where sensor level reading is the distance from the submerged sensor to the water table."
+        method: "it is calculated using the sensor's depth attribute, set on installation and updated by the client when manually recalibrating the sensor on site, and the level measurement from a submerged level sensor; formula is sensor's depth - sensor level reading, where sensor level reading is the distance from the submerged sensor to the water table.",
         observations: "when negative it is assumed that the monitoring well surface is flooded."
     }
 };